 The impact of the industry has been felt and fostered on various levels.
 In 1973, Oregon's legislature passed a landmark land-use law.
 Hillsides previously zoned for residential development were set aside as agricultural land, perfect for vineyards.
 By the late 1970s, Oregon Pinot Noir was beating out top wines from France at major wine-tasting events, marking the entry of Oregon wines on the world stage.

 Oregon's vineyards are found in many places; they may cover large expanses of rolling hillsides or be tucked away in sunny, sheltered valleys.
-The U.S. Department of Agriculture (USDA) has defined five growing regions in Oregon (Table 1).
-Of these regions, in 2010, the North Willamette Valley was home to 59 percent of the state's vineyards and accounted for 64 percent of the 20,400 acres planted.
-Productive Yamhill County, included in this growing region, reported more than 6,000 acres planted; 84 percent of which was in pinot noir.
-Neighboring Polk and Marion Counties ranked second and third in acres planted.
-Again, pinot noir was the leading variety followed by pinot gris and chardonnay.
+There have traditionally been five, recognized growing regions in Oregon (Table 1).
+Of these regions, in 2012, the expansive North Willamette Valley was home to 58 percent of the state's vineyards and accounted for 71 percent of the 25,440 acres planted.
+Further to the south, the smaller Umpqua Valley - site of the newly designated Elkton Oregon AVA (2013) - hosted 6 percent of Oregon's vineyards and accounted for 3 percent of the acres planted.
+Statewide, pinot noir continues to be the leading variety followed by pinot gris and chardonnay.
 Wine grape production has increased as the acres planted and harvested have grown over the years; however, as with all other agricultural products, the yield per acre is impacted by weather, pests, and other, often uncontrollable, factors.

 |2010 Oregon Wine Grapes: Vineyards, Acreage, Yield, and Production|